Learn How and Where to Recycle and Reuse Concrete

-- Concrete pavements can be broken in place and used as a base layer for an asphalt pavement through a process called rubblization.
+- Base for new asphalt paving.
+Through a process called rubblization, old concrete pavement can be broken in place and used as a base layer for asphalt pavement

-- Concrete waste can be used to make paving blocks, pots, and benches for community use.
+- Paving blocks, pots, and benches for community use.

 Benefits of Concrete Recycling